cycle/docs/relation/belongs-to.md

-nullable    | bool   | Defines if the relation can be nullable (child can have no parent), defaults to `false` innerKey    | string | Inner key in source entity, defaults to `{relationName}_{outerKey}` outerKey    | string | Outer key in the related entity, by default primary key fkCreate    | bool   | Set to true to automatically create FK on innerKey, defauls to `true` fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action, defaults to `CASCADE`
+nullable    | bool   | Defines if the relation can be nullable (child can have no parent), defaults to `false` innerKey    | string | Inner key in source entity, defaults to `{relationName}_{outerKey}` outerKey    | string | Outer key in the related entity, by default primary key fkCreate    | bool   | Set to true to automatically create FK on innerKey, defaults to `true` fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action, defaults to `CASCADE`
 indexCreate | bool   | Create an index on innerKey, defaults to `true`